One Week in Tuscany Itinerary – A Most Wondrous Week in Italy

 For our last two nights, we are spending time around San Gimignano, a walled medieval village known as the “Manhattan of the Middle Ages” for the 14 towers that highlight its striking skyline.
 Spend time at the travertine cistern in the center of Piazza della Cisterna, pondering what spirits might be roaming the Torre del Diavolo (the Devil’s Tower).
 Enjoy the old church and the charming shops, and follow the sign down a narrow alley that advertises “Vista Panoramica” (panoramic views) for a breath-taking view of the countryside.

-Where to stay: Guardastelle at Sovestro in Poggio
+Where to stay: Guardastelle

 Where to eat: I Fossi